 The more experienced coffee lovers can have more or less control over each step in their drink-making process thanks to the advanced controls and manual mode operation.
 What’s more, you can create and save up to eight personalized coffee settings for different family members.
 Besides, the jet heating system is such a time saver.
 It achieves the optimum extraction temperature in an average of three seconds, and you can get ready to make your best coffee without much waiting.
 With the Digital Temperature Control, the water is precisely at the right temperature, ensuring optimal espresso extraction with great taste and aroma.

-What we liked: This machine is sleek and powerful and features great programming.
+What makes it special?
+This machine is sleek and powerful and features great programming.
 The Barista Touch is beginner-friendly, and you can make a variety of café-quality espresso drinks without much trouble.
 You can also choose from the five preprogrammed café recipes for a quick shot.
 The option to create, save, and name eight customizable coffee settings is a great feature too.

-What could be better: This machine has a beautiful, elegant finish, but it is easy to get it scratched.
+What cons did we find?
+This machine has a beautiful, elegant finish, but it is easy to get it scratched.
 If you’re careful when sliding mugs, this should not be a big issue.

 EspressoWorks, with its stainless-steel finishes, is a powerful machine that only looks great but also sits comfortably on any countertop.
 It is equipped with a front-view water tank that allows for easy and convenient monitoring of water levels, and it is relatively easy to operate.
 You only need to press the button, and the green light illuminates when your machine is ready to brew.
 When you turn the dial to the Espresso setting and the espresso will begin to extract.
 The included spoon is a useful tool that makes it easier to tamp your beans firmly into the portafilter.